-Burdock plants is a herbaceous plant that grows to about a 1-2.7 m in height.
+The burdock plant is a herbaceous plant that grows to about 1-2.7 m in height.
 The thick hairy stems grow reddish-purple tubular flowers, which later develop into brownish-grey, wrinkled seed-heads or burrs with hooked spines.
-Close to its harvesting time, a deep taproot grows to about 60-90 cm in length and features a slender browinsh carrot-shaped root.
-The root is very crisp and has a sweet, mild, and pungent flavor with a little muddy harshness that can be reduced.
-Burdock leaves, which are less used than the root, are collected in winter, and have a somewhat bitter taste.
+Close to its harvesting time, a deep taproot grows to about 60-90 cm in length and features a slender brownish carrot-shaped root.
+The root is very crisp and has a sweet, mild, and pungent flavour with a little muddy harshness that can be reduced.
+Burdock leaves, which are less used than the root, are collected in winter and have a somewhat bitter taste.
 Uses: Culinary and traditional medicine.

 The roots are dug in winter, and should be lifted with a beet-lifter or a deep-running plough.

 Sow seeds in Autumn about 2.5 cm deep.
 Germination time about 7-14 days.

 Attracts useful insects

 Common carder bumblebees